As if traveling without your baby isn’t hard enough it gets even harder when you are breastfeeding.

 Most airports have charging stations for your electronic devices which are grouped together and there will be tons of other people using these as well.
 I don’t know about you but this is so not the ideal place to try and pump.

 PRO TIP: I wish I had just brought a manual pump when I traveled internationally.
 At one point we ended up getting rerouted to Mexico City for a LONG layover and they had NOWHERE to plug in.
-I ended up sitting in a bar with my pump plugged in under a table and pumping in front of all my husbands coworkers who were traveling with us.
+I ended up sitting in a bar with my pump plugged in under a table and pumping in front of all my husband’s coworkers.
+To make matters worse, I had NOTHING to cover up with.
+Luckily another woman traveling in our party let me use her cardigan to drape over me.
+The final tip of this humiliating pumping session, there was nowhere to dump my excess milk so I ended up leaving it in an empty beer bottle.
 DO NOT BE THAT PERSON.

 I asked at each stop because I knew I wanted the information for this post.
 Every Single person told me they were not sure what the policy was.